Skip to content

 OCI-native, no proprietary protocols

 Standard OCI Distribution Spec — Docker, Helm, ORAS, and any compliant client work unmodified.
 A built-in /v2/token endpoint means no separate token service to deploy.
+Helm charts are recognized as charts — values, README, and install hints rendered in the UI, not stored as opaque blobs.

 02